Today we’ll take you south. On an ideal weekend to simply rest and sense the carefree feeling only the south of Crete has to offer.

-Then a new surprise awaited as a result of their good walking cooperation as we visited the horse riding center of Plakias which is located in the nearby area of Damnoni.
+Then a new surprise awaited in South Crete as a result of their good walking cooperation as we visited the horse riding center of Plakias which is located in the nearby area of Damnoni.
 A very beautiful and organized center where beautiful horses ponies, deer, and donkeys were beautifully taken care of and the kids also enjoyed a ride on the horses around the area.

 The following morning after a playful time at the hotel with the other kids, we enjoyed our nice swim at the beach of Damnoni.
 Long, quiet and serene with an interesting sea bottom and natural springboards for the brave ones who hike and jump in the crystal clear waters.

 The whole place is a gem to explore, we enjoyed beautiful walks and delicious cuisine, and we also lit a candle in the small cave chapel of St.John with running holy water in the inside.
-It’s small humble and we really like chapels like this.
-The village of Argyroupoli is built on the ancient town of Lappa which flourished during the Roman Era and the majority of its findings are exhibited in the Archeological Museum of Rethymno.
+It’s small humble, and we really like chapels like this.
+The village of Argyroupoli is built on the ancient town of Lappa which flourished during the Roman Era and the majority of its findings are exhibited in the Archaeological Museum of Rethymno.

 A weekend in South Crete full of colours, nature, play and beautiful pictures, the recipe to start off the week with the most positive energy.
 And dream for more.